Sternzeit Stories

 What emerged almost as a side effect: trust.
 And a shared mindset.
 This extends to issues such as sustainability, short supply chains, and an appreciation for what we produce.

-The market is flooded with furniture—just like it is with coffee.
+The market is full of furniture—just like it is full of coffee.
 But that’s exactly why it was important to us to choose something that stands out from the crowd.

-And that is exactly where we found ourselves.
+And that is exactly where we found ourselves once again.

 Last question: How do you like to drink your coffee—and which piece of furniture do you sit on while doing so?

-That is actually the most difficult question—the one that lies between desire and reality.
+That really is the hardest question—the one between desire and reality.

 We love to take our time when drinking coffee.
 We do it on purpose.
 Because that’s exactly what’s in it: time, care, and craftsmanship.
 The reality of running a startup often looks quite different.

-Just as it was meant to be—and just as it arrives in your cup.
+Just the way it's meant to be—and just the way it arrives in your cup.
 With all the trimmings.

 Photography by: